iamtushar20/library-management-system-mad1/README.md

-# Online Library Management System
+# Library Management System

-An **Online Library Management System** built with **Flask**, allowing admins to manage library sections and books, while users can browse, request, and purchase books.
+An **Library Management System** built with **Flask**, allowing admins to manage library sections and books, while users can browse, request, and purchase books.
 The application includes a responsive dashboard with analytics, interactive charts, and user-friendly features.

 [Watch Demo Video](https://youtu.be/CwYJEzy__9k)